zhahui/kasisto-server-api/README.md

 - [C#](servers/dotnet)

 ### Additional server code can be generated using the Swagger code generator
-The kasisto-swagger.json file can be used to generate server stubs in additional languages
+The kasisto-swagger.json file can be used to generate server stubs in additional languages.
-- <a href="" target="_blank">Swagger Code Generation</a>
+You can turn our API spec into server-side code with <a href="https://github.com/swagger-api/swagger-codegen" target="_blank">Swagger Codegen</a>.